 The final episode’s flashforward montage reveals Piper, Phoebe, and Paige to have three children each with their respective husbands.

-This show was very representative of it’s time.
-That is, there’s a lot of queer coding going on, where you think one of the sisters is a lesbian (but she’s not).
+This show was very representative of its time, meaning there is a lot of queer coding going on, where you think one of the sisters is queer, but she’s not.
 For what it’s worth, this was back when Xena was still on the air, and Aaron Spelling was the most prolific producer out there.
-Basically it was Spelling in the 1990s and Berlanti in the 2010s, and we got ourselves witches on the brand new CW.

-The show was rebooted by The CW for the 2018-19 season.
-I guess you could say the idea was … charming.
+The show was rebooted by The CW with a new cast for the 2018-19 season.